fubar2/treeval_gal/README.md

 this effort is cordially invited to pitch in.*

 #### December 15
 With thanks to @bgruening and @annasyme for helping with testing and tools, there is now a WIP workflow on usegalaxy.eu that creates the two gap tracks, the repeats track and the coverage track for the TreeVal small sample test data.

-There are only 3 gaps in the test reference so hard to find them.
-The pacbio sample only covers some of a single contig, so make sure you select ENA|OV656687|OV656687.1 for display, otherwise there is no coverage to show in this demonstration.
+*Note that there are only 3 gaps in the entire test reference so hard to find them, and the pacbio sample only covers some of a single contig, so make sure you select ENA|OV656687|OV656687.1 for display, otherwise there is no coverage to show in this demonstration.*

 [History is shared on usegalaxy.eu](https://usegalaxy.eu/u/fubar/h/vgpdemogapsrepeatscoveragecombineddec15) and so is [the prototype workflow](https://usegalaxy.eu/u/fubar/w/vgpdemogapsrepeatscoveragecombined) so please try it on your own pacbio/refseq data and let me know if this is worth more work to add additional TreeVal tracks to for your use?

 Sample images show how JBrowse does all the work for us.